Consumer Sentiment Analysis

 Tourism NI’s Consumer Sentiment Analysis gives in depth analysis on consumer confidence, propensity to travel and consumer concerns.

-Tourism NI has completed the latest wave (Wave 12) of our research to track consumer sentiment in the Northern Ireland (NI) and Republic of Ireland (ROI) markets, measuring travel behaviour and travel intentions for spring and summer 2023.
-Wave 12 also focused on exploring NI and ROI consumers’ perceptions of the Food & Drink offering in NI.
+Tourism NI has completed the latest wave (Wave 14) of our research to track consumer sentiment in the Northern Ireland (NI) and Republic of Ireland (ROI) markets, measuring travel behaviour and travel intentions for the next few months and into summer 2024.

-Fieldwork was undertaken in March and April 2023 with a robust, nationally representative sample from both markets.
+Fieldwork was undertaken in March 2024 with a robust, nationally representative sample from both markets.
 Results presented below are based on a sample of 750 adults in ROI and 400 adults in NI.

 The NI report can be accessed here and the ROI report can be found here.